Armour/Algorithms/README.md

 # Algorithms
-Implements of Algorithms and Data Structures in C++, also contains some code about STL
+Implements of Algorithms and Data Structures in C/C++/Python, also contains some codes as note like STL.